hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/caliper-benchmarks.md

             </td>
             <td>
-                Fixed bug in the workload implementation caused by semantic error in benchmarks\api\fabric\lib\helper.js
+                closes #152
+closes #154

+Note that some chaincodes won't deploy to test network yet and this is reflected in the README and a new CI pipeline will be required (it's not working anyway as travis is no more)

+The following bug issues cover addressing these

+- #155
+- #157
+- #159
+- #162
+- #134

-Signed-off-by: fraVlaca <ocsenarf@outlook.com>
+Signed-off-by: D <d_kelsey@uk.ibm.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-18 12:52:33 +0000 UTC
+        Created At 2022-02-02 16:06:53 +0000 UTC
     </div>
 </div>